Reality Is Malleable : Stoicism & Dictating Your World

 I remember a day at university when, walking home in the biting cold, an uneasy realization hit me.

 I suddenly thought: I don’t have to hate myself.
 No one is forcing me to engage in self-loathing.
 I will not lose anything if I stop feeling like this- in fact, I could gain a lot.
 The concept, although it might seem obvious, was shocking.
-I had never before considered that I could chose to alter my self perception.
+I had never before considered that I could choose to alter my self-perception.
 It's a simple idea.
 Yet how often do we consider the plasticity of our perception?
 Although I don't believe in epiphanies, that moment was the culmination of years of immersing myself in Stoic philosophy, the moment when it started to click.
-Anyone who has ever done CBT doubtless knows the discomfort of the moment when a therapist looks you in the eyes and points out that an ingrained perception is just opinion, not fact.
+There are few moments more disconcerting than when someone looks you in the eyes and points out that an ingrained perception is just opinion, not fact.

 Perhaps the most important lesson Stoicism can teach us is this: reality is malleable.